Installation

 curl -fsSL "https://usejetty.online/install/jetty.sh" | bash

-When a PHAR is used, it is installed as jetty under ~/.local/bin (or /usr/local/bin with --sudo).
+The PHAR is installed as jetty under ~/.local/bin (or /usr/local/bin with --sudo).
 The script can append the right bin directory to your ~/.zshrc or ~/.bashrc.
 Then reload your shell so PATH is picked up:

 exec "$SHELL" -l